lukaswangbk/Delivery-Delay-Prediction/Readme.md

 - `Model` folder contains the temporary files like the cleaned data that will be accessed to each model files, as well as the trained models themselves.

 - the `Report` folder saves the graphs, results and report.

+NOTE: Files that are larger than 25MB were stored using large file storage (LFS).
+More details here: https://git-lfs.github.com/